IgniteUI/igniteui-xplat-docs/doc/en/components/charts/features/chart-performance.md

 ### Data Structure

-Although $Platform$ charts support rendering of multiple data sources by binding array of arrays of data points to `DataSource` property.
+Although $Platform$ charts support rendering of multiple data sources by binding array of arrays of data points to `ItemsSource` property.
 It is much faster for charts if multiple data sources are flatten into single data source where each data item contains multiple data columns rather just one data column.
 For example:

 ```razor
 this.CategoryChart.DataSource = FlattenDataSource.Create();